ATI-Wuhan/WhatieSDK_iOS/README.md

 ## 2.Preparation

 ### Sign up a developer account
-Sign up a 3rd part developer account at ATI cloud platform to create self-developed products, create functional points, and so on.
+Sign up a 3rd party developer account at ATI cloud platform to create self-developed products, create function points, and so on.

 **Note:** We have signed up an account for SAKAR, which has been emailed to SAKAR.
 SAKAR can just skip this step.